xaverdh/texbuilder/README.md

 # texbuilder
 ## What it is

-This program allows you to view your document in mupdf while editing it in your favorite editor.
+This program allows you to view your document in your pdf reader while editing it in your favorite editor.
 When you save your document it will recompile it, overwrite the output pdf file and send a signal to your pdf reader to reload the file.
 This effectively allows for a "continous preview"-like experience.